nayeonk/itpwebdev/notes-and-assignments/assignments/104/project-requirements.md

 ### Important Dates
 * Due Date: 5/1 by 11:59pm posted to your class page (syallbus says 6pm but there will be a 6 hour grace period)
-* Project Presentations: TBA.
+* Project Presentations: 5/11 5pm.
 Everyone is required to attend, but presentation is required only for those that want extra credit.

 ### Requirements